Home Site Map Measurement

 seem also to be preserved.

-But, for this to “work”—that is, to be consistent with the axioms of point, line and plane—we must have a plane bearing all the points at which sets of mutually parallel lines meet.
-This is the so-called
+But, for this to “work”—that is, to be consistent with the axioms of point, line and plane—we must have a plane to carry all the points in which variously directed sets of parallel lines will meet.
+This is because any three points, whether or not at infinity, form a triangle, and every triangle is incident with a plane.
+So these three points at infinity must lie in that plane—which must therefore lie at the infinite.

 Ideal Plane at Infinity.